 There are other reasons that a surface water or live water ranch is a preferred choice by the majority of those searching for a ranch property.
 Owning a ranch with surface water or live water provides a more productive environment for game and the supporting of game for those that either enjoy hunting or even just having the enjoyment of having a ranch with a variety of animal life.
 Having live water or surface water is not only a feature that provides recreational value and enjoyment, it’s also helps in relation to maintaining the property tax relief that is in the form of the agricultural exemption, or wildlife exemptions.
 Surface water or live water is a real plus when you consider both having an agricultural operation or wildlife exemption.
 Water improvement is one of many ways to help advance the opportunities related to wildlife management exemption.

-What choices of Live Water are there?
+What choices of Live Water do you have on Texas Ranches?

 When comparing live water opportunities, there are certainly differences in the type of available live water.
 Some prefer creek frontage to river frontage because of the ability to build a dam on a ranch if the owner has both sides of the creek and enough frontage to build a dam without backing up the water on the neighbors property.
 While some creeks are very strong, you might prefer a river frontage property because of the strength of the flow of most river frontage compared to the creek property.
 It just all depends on what is each individuals preference.